 Important remarks before we move forward.
 Of course the problem here is in our boomer's predecessors, who were utterly incompetent, who ruined the country and lied to their children about how great everything was.
 That is why you should keep in mind that when people talk about Soviet Union, even today, many have two opposite images peacefully leaving together in their heads.
 One is the image of the great country, basically everything from school books and movies.
 Second is Sovok, a derogatory term soviet people come up with to describe the system inside the country that directly governed their day-to-day life.
 So back in late 1980s, early 1990s everyone loved or at least respected the first image and everyone hated or wanted to reform the second.
 In the modern day Russia people who like to talk about how great the Soviet Union was either too young to know or completely forgot about what it was like to live inside Sovok.

 Now back to our boomers.
 Bearing the guilt and in a partial denial about the USSR collapse, they embraced a new democratic Russia.
 Because honestly everyone was tired of soviet system from the inside (aka sovok), even those in KGB.
 At least it was true in early 1990s.
 They were trying to embrace the west and western political elites.
 It goes well at first, but later they discover that western world is not the way they imagined it and democratic political systems are not going easy even on those who literally just crawled from under the rock.
-Different political reality hits them hard, because in the past they were protected by the shield of Soviet Union, where their fathers drew for them a completely distorted picture of the world.
+Political reality hits them hard, because in the past they were protected by the shield of Soviet Union, where their fathers drew for them a completely distorted picture of the world.
 Now they have to face the world all by themselves without any idea how everything works.
 Consequently many of them fail and get disappointed in "the western ideals and values" and prefer to crawl back into the world they understand.
 The curse of being the elite hunts them here, they see that everyone who close to them have the same issues, so they assume it's true for the majority.
 They can't accept the fact that it's only them who cannot accept the outside world.
 They can't see that younger generations of Russians see themselves as part of a modern world.
 Luckily in 2000s oil and gas prices went up and our boomers had tons of money to mask for their discordances with the world.

 Here they are now.
 Putin, Patrushev and other members of The Security council.
 Former KGBs who were in charge of the state security and in whose hands the state collapsed.
 For them outside world is alien and difficult to understand.
 They tried facing it but got bruised by political arrogance of foreign democracies and their own feeling of self-entitlement.